codecaine-zz/markdown_tutorials/README.md

 - **Top Toolbar**
    - Quick actions: Home, Collapse All, Expand All, Refresh.
    - Theme toggle (sun/moon) and Zoom controls with a live percentage indicator.
+   - Zoom scales only the article content; the ToC stays fixed for reliable navigation.

 - **Theme & Zoom Persistence**
    - Theme and zoom preferences are saved automatically and restored on page load.